 What ensued later was a downward spiral, my friend stopped attending church regularly and before long, she stopped attending altogether.
-Sadly, this has been the fate for a number of young people.
+Sadly, this has been the fate for a number of young people already struggling with being a good christian.
 The older members of the church feel its their duty to lay down the law.
 Oftentimes while they may mean well, their actions can serve as a stumbling block.

+Being christian is hard!
 As Christians, we are judgemental.
-We see a young lady sporting a tattoo or embracing a homosexual culture and we instantly start being judgemental.
+We see a young lady sporting a tattoo or being a gay christian and we instantly start being judgemental.
 Like the Pharisees, we waste so much time pointing out flaws and what we should and shouldn’t be doing than supporting our brothers and sisters and showing them Christ.

-Being Christian, offer a solution instead of criticizing.
+Being a Christian means , offering a solution instead of criticizing.
 Instead of telling that young lady that her dress is too short, why not offer to take her on a shopping trip and teach her about modesty?
 Even better, treat her to some new modest clothing.

 Being Christians, we are called to be “fishers of men” not to cut and scale the fish.
 Its the holy spirits job to convict them.
-I could go on and on talking about being christian, but instead this week I am featuring Emily from Your Faith Wanderer who will be talking about being christian: what does it mean to be christian?
+In this article, we will dive into what does it mean to be a christian.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.